-PUBLISHED: November 2022
+PUBLISHED: December 2022

 ISBN: 9781991151179

-Limpbound, 250 x 185mm.
+Limpbound, 260 x 215mm.
 32 pages. \$19.99

-THE AWHI WARRIOR TEXT EXTRACT

-Teina steps back and looks up at the tree.
+THE AWHI WARRIOR TEXT EXTRACT Teina steps back and looks up at the tree.
 He watches the branches as they wave in the wind.
 He hears the rustling of the leaves.
 He sees the sun sparkling through the branches.
 Feels the warmth on his skin.
 He stands firmly with Papatūānuku as her heart continues to beat.
 'Moko, you hear the laughter of Uru's children, you feel the warmth of Tama-Nui-te-Rā, you feel Papatūānuku's hug as you sink into her unconditional love, the healing tears of Ranginui, the breath of Tāwhirimātea and the living essence of Tane Mahuta.
 These are all the ways that they awhi you.
 Are you ready to be the Awhi Warrior?
 Not only will you receive the abundance of awhi but you will also send that awhi back out into the world.
 Awhi mai, awhi atu.'
 Teina nods his head, understanding.

 'Moko, I want you to see, hear and feel each of our ancestors.'
 'Me karakia māua,' Nanny Mihi says.
 Together they bow their heads and close their eyes.
 'Mā Papatūānuku koe e awhi, e aroha atu hoki.
 Ko ia tō ūkaipō, Mā Tama-Nui-te-Rā koe e whakamahana mā ōnā hihi ngao, ia rā, ia rā, Mā ngā roimata o Ranginui e hōroi oū maharahara, hei whakawātea i a koe, ki a pūāwai ai, Mā ngā whetū e kanapanapa, e tīrama iho, me te katakata, Mā Tāwhirimātea e puhi i tona hā ki roto i ou pūkaha hei awhi i tō ngākau, Me tū pēnā i a Tāne Mahuta, kia taea ai te whai i tō iti Kahurangi, E tu Kahikatea, hei whakapai ururoa, Awhi mai, awhi atu eeee.
 Hi.'
-NEW Sylvia and the Birds How the Bird Lady saved birds

-How the Bird Lady saved birds, and how you can, too JOHANNA EMENEY AND SARAH LAING Part graphic biography, part practical guide to protecting our bird wildlife, this remarkable book for young readers and their families is fully committed to detailing the wonders of our native birds, the threats they face and how we can help them.
-Based on the life of the 'Bird Lady', Sylvia Durrant, who helped over 140,000 sick, injured and lost birds during her lifetime, it inspires a reverence for the natural world and is a call to action to all young ecologists and environmentalists.
-With charming illustrations by Sarah Laing, an engrossing text, mātauranga Māori insights, activities and how-tos, it offers hours of enchantment and engagement.
+CHILDREN'S AND YOUNG ADULT NEW Sylvia and the Birds How the Bird Lady saved thousands of birds, and how thousands of birds, and how you can too!
+JOHANNA EMENEY AND SARAH LAING Part graphic biography, part practical guide to protecting our bird wildlife, this remarkable book for young readers and their families is fully committed to detailing the wonders of our native birds, the threats they face and how we can help them.
+Based on the life of the 'Bird Lady', Sylvia Durrant, who helped over 140,000 sick, injured and lost birds during her lifetime, it inspires a reverence for the natural world and is a call to action for all young ecologists and environmentalists.
+With charming illustrations by Sarah Laing, mātauranga Māori insights, activities and how-tos, it offers hours of enchantment.
 JOHANNA EMENEY is a senior tutor at Massey University.
 She has worked as an English literature teacher and as a facilitator of creative writing workshops for adults and young people.
 SARAH LAING is a writer, illustrator and cartoonist, and author of the graphic books Mansfield and Me and Let Me Be Frank.

+'A book that should be in every household and school'

+MARIA GILL, KIDSBOOKSNZ

 PUBLISHED: September 2022

 ISBN: 9780995140783

 Limpbound, 270 x 190mm.
-172 pages. \$39.99
+176 pages. \$39.99